maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Services
 ========

-The Archiefvernietingscomponent does not store, synchronize or copy case data.
+The Archiefvernietigingscomponent does not store, synchronize or copy case data.
 All data is retrieved through the Zaken, Catalogi and Documenten API.
 As such, these services need to be configured.

 Navigate to **Admin > Configuration > Service** and add the details for your environment.

-.. note:: Archiefvernietingscomponent supports multiple services of the same type.
+.. note:: Archiefvernietigingscomponent supports multiple services of the same type.

 Catalogi API
 ------------

-The Archiefvernietingscomponent uses the Catalogi API to provide filter options based on "zaaktype".
+The Archiefvernietigingscomponent uses the Catalogi API to provide filter options based on "zaaktype".

 Add a service of the type ``ZTC``, and make sure to fill out: